 Data Collection 5

-Calibration of a CMM involves collecting all compensation parameters
+Calibration of a CMM involves updating all compensation error map

-setup is required to collect all compensation parameters for this
+collection.
+Only one setup is required to collect all

 Data Collection 6